MesserLab/SLiM-Benchmarks/_README.txt

 The "times_parallel_X" directories contain runtime data for the corresponding parallel runs of each model with X threads, produced by the runner scripts.
 The CSV file format is the same as for times_single.

-The timing data provided here, for the time being at least, was generated on a 2018 Mac mini with a 3.2 GHz 6-core Intel Core i7 with 64 GB of RAM.
-This processor supports hyperthreading, so we have benchmarked parallel execution with up to 12 threads.
+The timing data provided here, for the time being at least, was generated on a 2020 Mac mini with 8-core Apple M1 chip (4 performance cores, 4 efficiency cores), with 16 GB of RAM.
+The mix of core types is obviously not ideal for this.
 The timing properties on a different platform, such as a computing cluster with a large number of cores, may be very different, so you should not rely on the timing data provided here to inform your choices about how to run SLiM for the best performance.
 If you want to generate timing data for a given platform, clear out all the times_X folders and run the benchmarks with the runner scripts yourself.

 Running timing tests